Who should buy the La Sportiva TC Pro

 La Sportiva is quite known for putting out rock climbing shoes that many people deem as high-quality.
 Case in point: the TC Pro.
 This product, however, shares the limelight with another climbing shoe from the same brand—the Genius.
 Choosing only one between the two can be a real dilemma.
 Fortunately for you, they have differences that can help you decide which one to keep and which one to pass up.
 These differences are as follows:

-Down-camber.
-As touched on in the previous section, the TC Pro from La Sportiva has a moderate downturn.
+Downturn.
+The TC Pro has a moderate downturn.
 Its competitor, on the other hand, has an aggressive down-camber.
 Both their downturned beaks, however, are engineered with the same shape-retaining P3 technology.

 Weight.
 In this area, the featured rock climbing shoe loses the crown to its rival.
-Yes, the La Sportiva Genius is lighter than the TC Pro by roughly 25 grams.
+Yes, the La Sportiva Genius is lighter than the TC Pro by roughly 25 grams per shoe.

 Price.
 While both offerings may not be considered the cheapest rock climbing shoes out there, the TC Pro has a slightly more appealing price tag.
 Indeed, it is about $5 less expensive than the Genius.

 Outsole technology.
-The La Sportiva TC Pro comes with the Vibram XS Edge outsole.
-The competition, on the other hand, is equipped with the XS Grip 2 from the same outsole maker.
+The La Sportiva TC Pro comes with the Vibram XS Edge outsole, while its competition is equipped with the XS Grip 2 from the same outsole maker.
 There is a 1-mm difference between the two outsoles in terms of thickness, with the Genius being the thinner component.

 Cuff height.
 The La Sportiva TC Pro climbing shoe has a mid-top collar height, while the Genius is designed with a low-cut ankle cuff.